groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2019/groupdocs.viewer-for-.net-19.10-release-notes.md

 There are 19 features, improvements and bug-fixes in this release, most notable are:

 * Starting from 19.10 GroupDocs.Viewer for .NET includes .NET Standard 2.0 version.
-It has full functionality of .NET Framework version with few limitations (see [.NET Standard Assembly API Limitations]({{< ref "viewer/net/developer-guide/troubleshooting/known-issues/net-standard-assembly-limitations.md" >}}))
+It has full functionality of .NET Framework version with few limitations (see [.NET Standard 2.0 API Limitations]({{< ref "viewer/net/developer-guide/troubleshooting/known-issues/net-standard-2.0-api-limitations.md" >}}))
 * Added support of Gnu Zipped File (.gzip) file format
 * Added support of StarOffice Calc Spreadsheet (.sxc) file format